ehrpg/rules/docs/injurydeath.md

 You may add effort to this roll to stay awake.

 For example, Jack got hit with a baseball bat over his head, and was dealt six points of damage.
-He currently has two hit points remaining and would four drop below zero, specifically to -4.
+He currently has two hit points remaining and would drop below zero, specifically to -4.
 His DC is thus 4.

 Another example, John was stabbed with a knife and took 8 points of damage, he was already barely standing at -1 HP.
 The DC to remain conscious is now 9